 Engineering For One Planet (EOP)

-Over the past two years, The Lemelson Foundation and VentureWell have engaged and mobilized hundreds of stakeholders around the world on an initiative called Engineering for One Planet, (EOP), which is working to equip all future engineers across all disciplines with the fundamental skills and principles of environmental sustainability.
+Over the past few years, The Lemelson Foundation and VentureWell have engaged and mobilized hundreds of stakeholders around the world on an initiative called Engineering for One Planet (EOP), which is working to equip all future engineers across all disciplines with the fundamental skills and principles of sustainability.
 Below are resources and information around our current and past collaborative work with the EOP initiative.

 Engineering For One Planet Framework